At a Glance

 Pole beans and bush beans can be started from seed in your garden this month.
 These are a great option if you're wanting to save money on plants; two seed packs will set you back $5 to $6.
 Bush beans can be planted in any little empty spot in your garden, and pole beans will climb a sturdy structure like a trellis or fence.
 Just plant one or two rows of bean seeds every week, and you're going to have beans growing out your ears!

-If you want to grow tomatoes, these need to be planted pronto because they need about 100 days to get to harvest.
+If you want to grow tomatoes, these need to be planted pronto because they need about 60 to 100 days to harvest depending on the variety.
 Buy a well-grown start from the nursery (I recommend a vining variety that produces small tomatoes, like sungolds and Juliets).
 Plant it next to a sturdy trellis, and you'll have tomatoes from the end of July all the way up to your first frost.

 You can also plant cucumbers, squash, and zucchini (all by seed) this month.